-Just days after Dave and I started dating, I stole Sora and took her out for a trail run in Portland’s Forest Park.
-I knew very little about dog management at the time and learned a few things from that run, (like why Sora should be on leash most of the time), but I knew after that run, I had found my perfect running buddy.
+Just days after Dave and I started dating, I stole Sora and took her out for an 11-mile trail run in Portland’s Forest Park with my running group.
+I had always wanted a dog who could keep up on my long runs and Sora fit the bill from day one.
 Since that first run, we’ve logged thousands of miles over dirt together, including a 20-mile race a few years ago, and I’ve since gained a bit of knowledge on running with a dog.

-Start out slowly.
-If you’re three months into marathon training, don’t take your pup out on that 20-miler just yet.
-Like any training, slowly build up distance over time, no more than 10% per week.
+Many dogs can safely run 20-40 miles per week.
+The key is building distance slowly over time, just like you would for yourself.
+If you’re three months into marathon training, don’t take your pup out on that 20-miler just because they have endless energy.
+Like any training, gradually build up distance, no more than 10% per week.
 Look for a training plan that involves running and walking, like Jeff Galloway’s training plans and monitor your dog’s stamina as you begin.
 Take note of whether they’re panting a lot, limping, or slowing down after a certain distance.

 If you’re just starting out with your dog, follow a plan like a Couch to 5k.
 Or, if you’re already training for a half marathon or marathon, have your dog join you on your warm up or on your easy days, starting with once or twice per week.

 Hands-free leashes are the only way I’ll run with a dog now.
 Since we trail run, I like having both arms to help with balance.
 Sora was never 100% trustworthy off leash if other dogs were present, and Laila definitely is not yet skilled in her running obedience (#huntingdogsyndrome).
 This means, they stay on leash fairly often.
 I’ve used several in my time and here are a few of my favorites: